The average person burns between 200 and 400 calories walking an hour each day.

 Cardio is one of the easiest ways to improve your overall health.
 You can go running, biking, swimming, rowing, or brisk walking.

-Exercise helps you regulate weight, strengthen your heart, boost energy, sleep better, improve lung function, and leaves you with a better immune system.
+Exercise helps you regulate weight, strengthen your heart, boost energy, sleep better, improve lung function, and leave you with a better immune system.
 Key benefits involve your weight management, heart health, and mental well-being.

 Cardio Exercise Regulates Weight